What is brand trust?

 Inconsistent messaging: Align sales, marketing, and support on positioning and claims.
 When different teams tell different stories, buyers lose confidence.

 Slow crisis response: Acknowledge problems publicly and explain the fix within 24 hours.
-Modern customers have many different ways to contact a company.
-Whether they have a question, a random thought or even negative feedback, they expect a prompt response.
-In fact, 33% of consumers would recommend a brand that provides a quick but ineffective response.
+According to Harvard Business Review, 33% of consumers would recommend a brand that provides a quick but ineffective response.
 Brands that publicly respond to complaints demonstrate their availability and willingness to help.
+Buyers who catch a vendor in a cover-up rarely give a second chance, and in B2B, word travels fast through peer networks and review platforms.

 Vague terms: Publish clear pricing and contract language before prospects ask.
 Hidden fees or unclear terms signal that you're trying to hide something.